GusangTI/Basketball-Scoreboard/README.txt

 The goal of this project is to provide a clean and easy-to-use user interface for keeping score in a basketball game.
 The scoreboard displays the points for each team and has buttons to add 1, 2, or 3 points at a time, reflecting the most common scores in basketball.

-This is a straightforward project created as part of my journey to develop my skills in the language.
-As I am still learning, the focus was on implementing the core functionalities in a clear and simple way.

 ✨ Features

 * **Score Counting:** Displays the current score for the home and guest teams.